Fantastic Things to Do in Sifnos, Greece

 This old network of watchtowers is believed to have been an ancient communication system used by the former settlers to be alert and defend the island in case of sieges and pirate attacks.

-These round towers had been strategically built in several locations on the island and the roof would be ignited in case of attack, alerting the next tower which, would also light a fire (a bit like you’ve seen in the Lord of the Rings, right?).
+These round towers had been strategically built in several locations on the island, and the roof would be ignited in case of attack, alerting the next tower, which would also light a fire (a bit like you’ve seen in the Lord of the Rings, right?).

-Today, there are remains of more than fifty ancient towers in different areas on the island, built around the fifth century BC, although some might be even older.
-Aspros Pyrgos, or White Tower, is the best-known tower and among the best-preserved ones.
+Today, there are remains of more than fifty ancient towers in different areas on the island, built around the fifth century BC, although some might be older.
+Aspros Pyrgos, or White Tower, is the best-known tower among the best-preserved ones.

 Top 5 Beaches in Sifnos